lfariabr/excel-pilot-front/_docs/nextAuth.md

   },
 },
 ```
-> Follow up question: JWT from backend or frontend?!
+> Follow up question: Are currently using JWT from backend or frontend?!
+> R:

 #### 5. Client API
 - signIn("credentials", { email, password }) → logs user in